 Conrad and Barker show how medical knowledge is socially constructed; that is, it can both reflect and reproduce inequalities in gender, class, race, and ethnicity.
 Conrad and Barker (2011) use the example of the social construction of women’s health and how medical knowledge has changed significantly in the course of a few generations.
-For instance, in the early 19th century, pregnant women were discouraged from driving or dancing for fear of harming the unborn child, much as they are discouraged from smoking or drinking alcohol today.
+For instance, in the early nineteenth century, pregnant women were discouraged from driving or dancing for fear of harming the unborn child, much as they are discouraged, with more valid reason, from smoking or drinking alcohol today.

 Has Breast Cancer Awareness Gone Too Far?

 Every October, the world turns pink.
 Football and baseball players wear pink accessories.
 Skyscrapers and large public buildings are lit with pink lights at night.
-And for retailers, shoppers can choose from a huge array of pink products.
-In 2011, people wanting to support the fight against breast cancer could purchase any of the following pink products: KitchenAid mixers, Master Lock padlocks and bike chains, Wilson tennis rackets, Fiat cars, and Smith & Wesson handguns.
+Shoppers can choose from a huge array of pink products.
+In 2014, people wanting to support the fight against breast cancer could purchase any of the following pink products: KitchenAid mixers, Master Lock padlocks and bike chains, Wilson tennis rackets, Fiat cars, and Smith & Wesson handguns.
 You read that correctly.
 The goal of all these pink products is to raise awareness and money for breast cancer.
 However, the relentless creep of pink has many people wondering if the pink marketing juggernaut has gone too far.

 The advocacy group Breast Cancer Action (BCA) position themselves as watchdogs of other agencies fighting breast cancer.
 They accept no funding from entities, like those in the pharmaceutical industry, with potential profit connections to this health industry.
 They’ve developed a trademarked “Think Before You Pink” campaign to provoke consumer questioning of the end contributions made to breast cancer by companies hawking pink wares.
 They do not advise against “pink” purchases; they just want consumers to be informed about how much money is involved, where it comes from, and where it will go.
 For instance, what percentage of each purchase goes to breast cancer causes?
 BCA does not judge how much is enough, but it informs customers and then encourages them to consider whether they feel the amount is enough (Think Before You Pink 2012).